 - They can switch between credit, Economy 7, and prepayment modes without the energy supplier needing to change your meter

 What Are Common Problems or Disadvantages With Smart Meters?

 There are a few concerns that customers have with smart meters and some of the industry responses:

 - Data security – smart meters only store usage data and they communicate it on a dedicated and secure network, not the internet

 - Access to energy usage data – smart meters can send 30-minute interval data which can be reduced to monthly data instead if you have concerns about sharing this data

 - Connectivity – in some remote areas it may not be possible for the smart meters to communicate effectively, but this should be resolved by 2020 and energy suppliers should be able to tell you whether your area is affected

 - Accuracy – smart meters are as accurate as a standard analog or digital meters, but they do offer more accurate billing as they automatically send meter readings so there are no more estimated bills

 - Hard to switch providers – this is not true.
 Even if an energy supplier cannot receive the meter readings electronically, you can still submit them manually.
-From mid-2018 all energy suppliers should be installing second-generation smart meters that are compatible with any supplier
+In mid-2018, all energy suppliers began installing second-generation smart meters that are compatible with any supplier

 - Does not end credit on accounts – most energy users pay in advance on a fixed monthly payment plan and this will not change (at least initially) with smart meters so customers may still be paying too much each year and be in credit in their accounts